2025 International Supply Chain Conference Of Chinese Cuisine Concludes Successfully, Accelerating The Globalization Of Chinese Cuisine

 "Chinese cuisine is entering a golden era of global expansion, and the supply chain is its foundation and soul," said Zhou Wen, Secretary-General of the Ingredient Supply Chain Subcommittee of the China Chamber of Commerce for Import and Export of Foodstuffs, Native Produce and Animal By-products.

-“You can't hide an elephant behind a sapling-Chinese cuisine is that elephant,” said Wu Li, Vice President of the World Federation of Chinese Catering Industry.
-He emphasized that the international expansion of pre-prepared and pre-packaged Chinese foods, such as ready-made meals, is a key achievement of China's food industry revolution and will not be hindered by outdated perceptions.
+Wu Li, Vice President of the World Federation of Chinese Catering Industry, emphasized that the international expansion of pre-prepared and pre-packaged Chinese foods, such as ready-made meals, is a key achievement of China's food industry revolution and will not be hindered by outdated perceptions.

 "Guangdong is a place where miracles happen.
 It was the first to enact legislation supporting the development of the pre-prepared food industry," Wu noted.
 As the birthplace of China's pre-prepared food sector, Guangdong has taken the national lead in systematically building out the industrial chain, firmly positioning itself as an industry front-runner.
 With its unique strengths, Guangdong is well placed to become the spearhead of China's food industry on the global stage.
 Wu expressed hopes that the province would become a symbol of success for the international expansion of China's pre-prepared food systems.